 Q. I’ve been hearing about stewardship lately, and I’ve wondered about ways I can begin being a steward.
 I’m at a community college and still live with my parents, but I think this is a habit I’d like to start.
-Is it just about money or are there are other ways I can be a good steward?
+Is it just about money, or are there other ways I can be a good steward?

 A. What a good question to ask!
 I believe you are already on your way to being a good steward by the interest within your question.